What is an Area Approval?

 - CASA Application Form – Model Aircraft Flight Authorisation Form

-- High level layout photo of field, eg. 3000ft – Google Earth photo
+- High level layout photo of field, eg. 3000ft – Use a Google Earth photo

 - Detailed level layout photo of field, eg. 400ft with markings identifying;